T1D Service Dog Etiquette

 Why shouldn’t you pet?

-Because Honey is working and concentrating on her job.
-It might look like she is very serious, and that she is all work and no play, but I assure you, Honey has lots of play, but she also knows when it is time to work…we call it her “game face".
+Because Honey is working, because Honey is concentrating on her job.
+It might look like she is very serious, and that she is all work and no play, but I assure you, Honey has lots of play, but she also knows when it is time to work…we call it her “game face.”
 Honey is focusing on her obedience, she is focusing on the smells coming off James, and tuning out all the other smells that are invading her magic nose (Starbucks smells like strong coffee to me, imagine how strong that smell is for her!)
 She is focusing on heeling next to me and on which direction I will walk.
 So, up walks someone who is overwhelmed by her cuteness, yes, she is adorable, no you cannot pet.

 It is frustrating for service dog handlers, because while we adore our pups, we know that they serve a much greater purpose than just being a cute companion.